TnTech-ECE/S25_Team4_MyCapstoneProject/Detailed_Design_Physical_Subsystem/Detailed_Design_Physical_Subsystem.md

 -Explanation of Safety Container:

-Safety Continer will protect sensors fom stray water and shaking from outside sources ensuring proper ventilation.
-The bottom section of the box will release heat out the walls while the top section takes in the fair flow through the ventilation.
+Safety Container will protect sensors fom stray water and shaking from outside sources ensuring proper ventilation.
+The bottom section of the box will release heat out the walls while the top section takes in ambient air flow through the ventilation.
 The Rod will be inserted in the box to keep connected.This box will be edited in the future upon testing.